jackerle/jackerle/README.md

 # Hi there 👋
-## I'm Jackerle or Panuwish Wongthongpisuth
+## I'm Jackerle  or Panuwish Wongthongpisuth 👨‍🎓
-This Github is My code storage and personal
+This Github is My profile and code storage

+- 🎓 I’m currently studying on Silpakorn University

 <!--
 **jackerle/jackerle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.